-- 2.1 Agreement and Plan of Merger, dated as of June 28, 2018, by and among Akebia Therapeutics, Inc., Alpha Therapeutics Merger Sub, Inc., and Keryx Biopharmaceuticals, Inc., (incorporated by reference to Exhibit 2.1 to the Company's Current Report on Form 8-K, filed on June 28, 2018). - 2.2 First Amendment to Agreement and Plan of Merger, dated as of October 1, 2018, by and among Akebia Therapeutics, Inc., Alpha Therapeutics Merger Sub, Inc. and Keryx Biopharmaceuticals, Inc. (incorporated by reference to Exhibit 2.1 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on October 1, 2018). - 3.1 Ninth Amended and Restated Certificate of Incorporation (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K, filed on March 28, 2014). - 3.2 Amended and Restated Bylaws (incorporated by reference to Exhibit 3.2 to the Company's Current Report on Form 8-K, filed on March 28, 2014). - 31.1 Certification of Principal Executive Officer Required Under Rule 13a-14(a) of the Securities Exchange Act of 1934, as amended. - 31.2 Certification of Principal Financial Officer Required Under Rule 13a-14(a) of the Securities Exchange Act of 1934, as amended. - 32.1 Certification of Principal Executive Officer and Principal Financial Officer Required Under Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, and 18 U.S.C.
-1350. - 101.INS XBRL Instance Document - 101.SCH XBRL Taxonomy Extension Schema Document - 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document - 101.DEF XBRL Taxonomy Extension Definition Linkbase Document - 101.LAB XBRL Taxonomy Extension Labels Linkbase Document - 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document - Filed, or submitted electronically, herewith
+CIII U. LAI indice. xhibits 2.1 Agreement and Plan of Merger, dated as of June 28, 2018, by and among Akebia Therapeutics, Inc., Alpha Therapeutics Merger Sub, Inc., and Keryx Biopharmaceuticals, Inc. (incorporated by reference to Exhibit 2.1 to the Company's Current Report on Form 8-K, filed on June 28, 2018).
+2.2 First Amendment to Agreement and Plan of Merger, dated as of October 1, 2018, by and among Akebia Therapeutics, Inc., Alpha Therapeutics Merger Sub, Inc. and Keryx Biopharmaceuticals, Inc. (incorporated by reference to Exhibit 2.1 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on October 1, 2018).
+3.1 Ninth Amended and Restated Certificate of Incorporation (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K, filed on March 28, 2014).
+3.2 Amended and Restated Bylaws (incorporated by reference to Exhibit 3.2 to the Company's Current Report on Form 8-K, filed on March 28, 2014).
+10.1# Second Amended and Restated License Agreement, dated as of April 17, 2019, by and between Akebia Therapeutics, Inc. and Panion & BF Biotech, Inc. 10.2# Amended and Restated License Agreement, dated as of April 8, 2019, by and between Akebia Therapeutics, Inc. and Vifor (International) Ltd. 10.3# Supply Agreement, dated as of April 9, 2019, by and between Akebia Therapeutics, Inc. and Esteve Química, S.A.
+10.4 Master Consulting Services Agreement, dated as of June 10, 2019, by and between Akebia Therapeutics, Inc. and Scott A. Canute.
+10.5 Amended and Restated 2014 Employee Stock Purchase Plan (incorporated by reference to Appendix A to the Company's Definitive Proxy Statement, filed with the Securities and Exchange Commission on April 26, 2019).
+31.1 Certification of Principal Executive Officer Required Under Rule 13a-14(a) of the Securities Exchange Act of 1934, as amended.
+31.2 Certification of Principal Financial Officer Required Under Rule 13a-14(a) of the Securities Exchange Act of 1934, as amended.
+32.1 Certification of Principal Executive Officer and Principal Financial Officer Required Under Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, and 18 U.S.C.
+1350.
+01.INS XBRL Instance Document 01.SCH XBRL Taxonomy Extension Schema Document

+- 10 - 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document - 101.DEF XBRL Taxonomy Extension Definition Linkbase Document - 101.LAB XBRL Taxonomy Extension Labels Linkbase Document - 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document - Filed, or submitted electronically, herewith - Indicates portions of the exhibit (indicated by asterisks) have been omitted pursuant to Item 601(b)(10)(iv) of Regulation S-K